 signed by a physician, as a cause of or contributing factor to death establishes a diagnosis.
 If the death certificate shows any respiratory illness other than asbestosis, the CE needs to obtain a well-rationalized conclusion from a physician that asbestosis contributed to the death based on the totality of the medical evidence contained in the file.
 If the evidence supports a diagnosis of asbestosis and the death certificate lists the cause of death as pneumoconiosis, the CE is to presume that causation to death is established.

 asbestos was a common toxic substance that existed throughout all DOE facilities.
 While asbestos did exist at DOE facilities, the nature of an employee’s exposure would have varied based on different factors such as the period that the employee worked, the type of work performed, and the location of employment.

 15. Medical Conditions Associated with Asbestos Exposures.

 a.
 Mesothelioma.
 Mesothelioma is a rare cancer of the pleura that is caused almost exclusively by asbestos exposure.
-Because of this relationship to asbestos, any claims involving a confirmed diagnosis of mesothelioma are accepted, given the requirements for asbestos exposure at a covered facility (e.g., medical and diagnostic requirements, employment/exposure requirements) have been met.
+Because of this relationship to asbestos, any Part E claims involving a confirmed diagnosis of mesothelioma are accepted, given the requirements for asbestos exposure at a covered facility (e.g., medical and diagnostic requirements, employment/exposure requirements) have been met.

 b.
 Pleural Plaques and Pleural Effusions.
 Pleural plaques and pleural effusions are considered conditions caused by asbestos, but do not constitute an asbestosis diagnosis or finding.
-If a claim is made for asbestosis but only pleural plaques can be accepted, the CE issues a Recommended Decision to deny the claim for asbestosis and accept for pleural plaques or pleural effusions.
+If a claim is made for asbestosis but only pleural plaques or pleural effusions can be accepted, the CE issues a Recommended Decision to deny the claim for asbestosis and accept for pleural plaques or pleural effusions.